TOPIC: What Is The Best Golf Training Routine?

 All I did was wear out golf gloves."

-If you've ever swung a gold club, you soon realize it's not as easy as it looks.
+If you've ever swung a golf club, you soon realize it's not as easy as it looks.
 You can't just take a swing and expect a straight consistent shot every time.
 To become a better golfer, the athlete has to use correct practice to correct imperfections in his/her swing.

 A game of golf requires physical and mental conditioning.
 Regardless of what some people may think, golf is a physically demanding sport.